percona/percona-server/doc/source/performance/threadpool.rst

 to the |MySQL| configuration file :file:`my.cnf`.

-Although the default values for the thread pool should provide good performance, additional `tuning <https://kb.askmonty.org/en/threadpool-in-55/#optimizing-server-variables-on-unix>`_ can be made with the dynamic system variables described below.
+Although the default values for the thread pool should provide good performance, additional `tuning <https://kb.askmonty.org/en/threadpool-in-55/#optimizing-server-variables-on-unix>`_ can be performed with the dynamic system variables described below.

 .. note::

-  Current implementation of the thread pool is built in, unlike the upstream version which is implemented as a plugin.
-Other significant implementation difference is that this implementation doesn't try to minimize the number of concurrent transactions like the ``MySQL Enterprise Threadpool``.
+  Current implementation of the thread pool is built in the server, unlike the upstream version which is implemented as a plugin.
+Another significant implementation difference is that this implementation doesn't try to minimize the number of concurrent transactions like the ``MySQL Enterprise Threadpool``.
 Because of these things this implementation isn't compatible with the upstream one.

 Version Specific Information
 ============================

  * :rn:`5.5.29-30.0`
     ``Thread Pool`` feature implemented.
-This feature was ported from |MariaDB| patches.
+This feature was ported from |MariaDB|.

 System Variables
 ================